 Once you complete the setup outlined below, it can take a few hours before the "sent on behalf of text" is removed.
 If it doesn't appear to work, wait a few hours and retry.

 The "sent on behalf of" text in your message header can be removed by setting up DKIM for your sending domain.
 This will make the heading of your messages appear a little cleaner, and only your own From email address will be displayed (the name of our mail server will not be displayed).

 We have updated our DKIM process from TXT records to CNAME records.
 If you set up your DKIM before February 23, 2023, your TXT records will still work and remain valid.
 However, we recommend setting up your DKIM with the following CNAME records instructions since it is more secure.

 - Log in to your ActiveCampaign account, then click Settings on the left menu, then click Advanced.

 - Click the "I will manage my own email authentication" option.

-Once complete, the “sent on behalf of” text will be removed from all outgoing emails that are sent using the domain you set up.
+Once complete, the "sent on behalf of" text will be removed from all outgoing emails sent using the domain you set up.

 As a reminder, it can take a few hours for the DNS records to propagate.
-If it doesn't appear to be working at first, wait a few hours and retry.
+If it doesn't seem to be working, please wait a few hours and retry.